Kula is a pee cloth for anybody that squats when they pee.

-Kula Cloth™ is meant to be a reusable p-cloth!
+Kula is meant to be a reusable pee cloth!
 So, use it as many times as you would like.
-The idea of the Kula Cloth™ is to reduce our dependency on disposable products (like TP!).
+The idea of the Kula is to reduce our dependency on disposable products (like TP!).
 When you feel that it is time to replace your Kula, please clean it and simply bring it to a location that recycles fabric!

-Note: Our 30 adventurous women testers reported zero Sasquatch sightings during field tests of the Kula Cloth™.
+Note: Our 30 adventurous testers reported zero Sasquatch sightings during field tests of the Kula.

-15. Can I use the Kula Cloth™ for anything else?
+16. Can I use the Kula for anything else?

-We've seen people use their clean Kula Cloths™ for a hankerchief, a sweat towel, a dust mask in Mongolia at a horse race, and a bug swatter.
+We've seen people use their clean Kulas for a hankerchief, a sweat towel, a dust mask in Mongolia at a horse race, and a bug swatter.
 If it's clean, it's fair game - but once you use it to wipe pee, we recommend keeping it for only pee.
-If you bring two on a trip, you could easily use one for a small towel and one for a p-cloth.
+If you bring two on a trip, you could easily use one for a small towel and one for a pee cloth.
 If you have a paperclip, a piece of floss and a toothpick handy, you can also use it to make an emergency shelter (ok, just kidding).
-If you find a unique use for your Kula Cloth™, let us know - we would love to hear about it!
+If you find a unique use for your Kula, let us know - we would love to hear about it!

-It's funny you should ask that, because this is Anastasia's favorite innovation on the cloth.
-She added reflective detail to the cloth so that if you are on a backpacking trip and you need to locate the cloth in the middle of the night, you will easily be able to find it with the light of your headlamp.
+See that grey stripe of thread on the Kula?
+That's a special, high-tech retro-reflective thread!
+If you are on a backpacking trip and you need to locate the cloth in the middle of the night, you will easily be able to find it with the light of your headlamp.

-18. Is it weird to take photos of a Kula Cloth™?
+18. Is it weird to take photos of a Kula Cloth®?

 Absolutely not!
 In fact, please do!
-Anastasia's dream of creating an intentionally designed p-cloth for women actually began when she was taking photos of her scrap of microfiber in the Wind River Range in Wyoming.
-Please take photos of all the incredible places around the world that your Kula Cloth™ gets to visit with you - and tag us on Instagram, #staykula, to be featured!
+Anastasia's dream of creating an intentionally designed pee cloth actually began when she was taking photos of her scrap of microfiber in the Wind River Range in Wyoming.
+Please take photos of all the incredible places around the world that your Kula Cloth® gets to visit with you - and tag us on Instagram, #staykula, to be featured!